 Now, let’s look at how translations can be integrated right into the design process to overcome these challenges.

-UX Localization Starts With a Strong Translation Management System
+UX Localization Relies on a Translation Management System

 A translation management system (TMS), like Phrase, is at the heart of modern UX localization.
 It serves as a single point of truth for your product copy in all languages.
 It is where copywriters and translators do their work and developers automatically sync the content files with their repository.
-Thanks to the dedicated plugins for Sketch and Figma, UX/UI designers can also benefit from an equally simple syncing mechanism.
+Thanks to dedicated plugins for Sketch and Figma, UX/UI designers can also benefit from an equally simple syncing mechanism.

 Working on Your UI Design with Multiple Languages

 Designers can connect Sketch and Figma with Phrase to sync their design content.
 With this workflow, designers can be sure to create a good design that is suitable for all languages:

 - Push design content from Sketch or Figma to Phrase.
 Designers can do this directly from their preferred design tool.
 The plugin automatically attaches screenshots of your artboards to the text segments that are created in Phrase.

 - When translations are ready, designers pull the content back to Sketch or Figma.
 They can do this with one click via the toolbar.
 No need to copy and paste.

 - Designers can easily switch between the languages in their artboard via the toolbar.

 This workflow allows for translated product copy to be ready when working on the UI design of a new product.
 The sync also automatically reduces the risk of accidental copy changes.

 Having translated product copy for all your markets in Sketch or Figma allows UX/UI designers to: